naninovel/docs/docs/en/guide/localization.md

 ![](https://i.gyazo.com/fde9998597ffedb8a025401bb2f71ce9.png)

 ::: tip EXAMPLE
-Check the [compiler localization sample](/guide/samples#compiler-localization) where the compiler is localized to Russian language and keyboard layout.
+Check the [compiler localization sample](/guide/samples#compiler-localization) where the compiler is localized to the Russian language and keyboard layout.
 :::